Chart Color Schemes

 Bruce displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

 The dwelling structure in Bruce, as per the latest Census, consisted of 20.7% houses and 79.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, the Australian Capital Territory had 69.4% houses and 30.5% other dwellings.
-Home ownership in Bruce was at 20.0%, with mortgaged dwellings at 28.4% and rented dwellings at 51.6%.
+This compares to the Australian Capital Territory's figures of 69.4% houses and 30.5% other dwellings.
+Home ownership in Bruce stood at 20.0%, with mortgaged dwellings at 28.4% and rented dwellings at 51.6%.
 The median monthly mortgage repayment was $1,733, below the Australian Capital Territory average of $2,000.
-The median weekly rent was $430, similar to the Australian Capital Territory figure but above the national average of $375.
+The median weekly rent in Bruce was $430, matching the Australian Capital Territory figure but higher than the national average of $375.
 Nationally, Bruce's mortgage repayments were lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing